-The farmers in this picture look like goofballs standing in that water.
-Well, that’s actually how cranberries are harvested.
+Why are these farmers standing in that pink water?
+Well, that’s how cranberries are harvested!
 Cranberry vines grow in very wet fields called bogs.
-Most of the time the ground is just really squishy and soggy, but in late fall when it’s time to harvest the berries, the farmers flood the bogs with water.
-As the cranberries fall off the branches, they just float around until they’re corralled for collection.
-Interestingly, cranberries sold fresh have to be “dry-picked” from the vines.
-But any time you enjoy cranberries as juice, cranberry sauce, or dried or frozen, you know that those berries all went for a swim on their way to your table.
+Most of the time the ground is just really soggy, but in late fall when it’s time to harvest the berries, the farmers flood the bogs with water.
+That makes the loose cranberries float to the top until they’re scooped up.
+Fresh cranberries have to be “dry-picked,” but cranberry juice and sauce use berries that went for a swim first!

 Wee ones: If you have 8 berries in your left hand and 9 in your right hand, which one is holding fewer?